Python-SIP/sip/Roadmap.rst

 - Error messages will be improved and will always include a reference to the originating file and line number.

-- The XML export file will be officially supported and its format documented.
-  Its contents will be enhanced to fully describe the Python API that is generated including aspects of the C/C++ API that influence it (e.g. ownership, whether a method can be reimplemented etc.).

 - Support for the generation of QScintilla API files will be removed.
 A utility to create these files from the XML export file will be added to QScintilla.